satbirmalhi/Django-Website-Project/README.md

     * same as above
 12. ### Overiding style
     * Inside of static folder create a folder with name css: `mkdir css` and inside css folder create a file named main.css: `touch main.css`
+    * Make anothe folder with name img :`mkdir img` and add your background and logo picture you want to use in your website.
     * paste the followind into main.css file
 ``` #main {
     padding-top: calc(74px);